gkarthiks/cronjob-schedule-table/README.md

 Values passed to the html template will construct a page as shown below.
 ![](page.png)

+The page pops-up with the link for the schedule to [Crontab Guru](https://crontab.guru) with the exact schedule for easier understanding.

 A helm-chart for this is available [here](https://hub.helm.sh/charts/gkarthiks/cron-schedules).